brklyn8900/learnkoinos/docs/modules/M1/6_set-rclimit.md

 # RC Limit Settings

-RC limits is covered in [Module 2: Mana & RC Limits](/M2/1_introduction.md) however we will briefly review how to set the RC limit in this chapter.
+RC limits is covered in [Module 2: Mana & RC Limits](/modules/M2/1_introduction.md) however we will briefly review how to set the RC limit in this module.
+RC refers to resource credits, which is the backend term for Mana.

 ## Checking account_rc